raspibolt/raspibolt/raspibolt_50_electrs.md

 ### Build from source code

-Now we download a specific release of the Electrs source code, compile it to an executable binary and install it.
+Now we download the latest release of the Electrs source code, compile it to an executable binary and install it.
 The whole process takes about 30 minutes.

   ```sh